To deploy a tape device, you must perform the following steps:

 Veeam Backup & Replication allows deploying a number of tape servers.
 However, if you have a number of Veeam backup servers, you cannot connect one tape server to several Veeam backup servers simultaneously.

-If you have a number of Veeam backup servers, you can easily reconnect a tape server to another Veeam backup server without reconfiguring the tape device: Veeam backup server will recognize the library settings automatically.
+If you have several Veeam backup servers, you can easily reconnect a tape server to another Veeam backup server without reconfiguring the tape device: Veeam backup server will recognize the library settings automatically.
 Note that when you reconnect the tape server, the tape jobs will not run with another Veeam backup server unless you copy the configuration.

 Reconnecting Tape Devices to Another Tape Server